dougeby/IntuneDocs/InTuneDocs/DeployUse/per-app-vpn-for-android-pulse-secure.md

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Policy** > **Add Policy**.
 2. To select a template for the new policy, expand **Android**, and then choose **VPN Profile (Android 4 and later)**.
 3. In the template, for **Connection type**, choose **Pulse Secure**.
-4. Finish creating the VPN profile, and then save it.
+4. Finish and save the VPN profile.
 For more details about VPN profiles, see [VPN connections](../deploy-use/vpn-connections-in-microsoft-intune.md).

 > [!NOTE]
 >